-The key themes identified by this review are shown in Table 3-2.
-A summary of each document and their relevance to the Hinckley & Bosworth Local Plan and the SA process is set out in Appendix A.
+The key environmental, social and economic themes identified by this review, including relevant planning policies outlined within Government's planning policy for England (the NPPF), are shown in Table 3-1 below.
+A summary of the documents outlined above and their relevance to the Hinckley & Bosworth Local Plan and the Sustainability Appraisal Process is set out in Appendix A.

-Table 3-2: Key themes of the Plans, Programmes and Policies review
+Table 3-1: Summary of policy, plans and programmes review.